On the jump of the cover time in random geometric graphs: Upper bound for non-fixed radius

 \begin{lemma} Let $r_0$ be a large enough constant, and let $r_0\leq r\leq (1-\eps)r_c $.
 Then

 \end{lemma}

-\begin{proof} It is a standard topological fact that every (maximal) connected component of cubes, which might contain dense and non-dense cubes and that has empty intersection with the giant component of dense cubes, has a diagonally connected outer boundary of non-dense cubes.
-As there are at most $(3^{d}-1)^{L}$ diagonally connected paths of length $L$ when the starting vertex is fixed, and since the probability that a cube is non-dense is $e^{-\kappa r^d}$ for some $\kappa=\kappa(\beta) > 0$, the probability that there exists a diagonally connected path of non-dense cubes of length greater or equal than $L$ is, by a union bound over all $(1+o(1))n$ starting vertices, at most
+\begin{proof} By Lemma~\ref{lem_Timar}, every maximal connected component of cubes, which might contain dense and non-dense cubes and that has empty intersection with the giant component of dense cubes, has a diagonally connected interior boundary of non-dense cubes.
+As there are at most $c_d^{2L}$ diagonally connected paths of length $L$ when the starting vertex is fixed (as before, one may fix a spanning tree, traverse each edge twice, and at each step there are at most $c_d=c_d(d)$ choices to select the next vertex), and since the probability that a cube is non-dense is, by standard Chernoff bounds for Poisson random variables, $e^{-\kappa r^d}$ for some $\kappa=\kappa(\beta) > 0$, the probability that there exists a diagonally connected path of non-dense cubes of length greater or equal than $L$ is, by a union bound over all $(1+o(1))n$ starting vertices, at most

-which tends to 0 for $L:= c\frac{\log n}{r^d}$ with $c > 0$ large enough.
-Therefore, since for any $M > 0$, every connected component (in the renormalized lattice of cubes $\mathrm{Q}$) of volume $M^d$, by a standard isoperimetric inequality has to have an outer boundary of length at least changed this, it was only for 2 dimension $CM^{d-1}$ for some $C > 0$, a.a.s. every component different from the giant of the associated Bernoulli site percolation has volume at most $O(L^{d/(d-1)})$.
-In other words, for every site, at distance $L$ one finds a site belonging to the giant component (of the renormalized lattice of dense cubes), and for any vertex $x$ of the underlying random geometric graph, at Euclidean distance at most $O(Lr/\mu) = O(\log n/r^{d-1})$ we find a vertex $y$ belonging to a cube of the giant component of the Bernoulli site percolation.
+which tends to 0 for $L= c\frac{\log n}{r^d}$ with $c > 0$ large enough.
+Hence, for this choice of $L$, a.a.s.\, in the renormalized lattice of cubes $\mathrm{Q}$ of volume $M^d$, the boundary of any connected component excluding the giant is at most of size $L$.
+Thus, by a standard isoperimetric inequality, a.a.s. every component different from the giant of the associated Bernoulli site percolation has volume at most $O(L^{d/(d-1)})$.
+In other words, for every site, at distance $L$ one finds a site belonging to the giant component (of the renormalized lattice of dense cubes), and for any vertex $x \in \cG_n$, at Euclidean distance at most $O(Lr/\mu) = O(\log n/r^{d-1})$ we find a vertex $y \in \cG_n$ belonging to a cube of the giant component of the Bernoulli site percolation.